nunobrum/PyLTSpice/README.md

 * Version 1.8
     * Uniforming License reference across files and improvements on the documentation
-    * An enormous and wholehearted thanks to Logan Herrera (lpherr) <logan.herrera.github@gmail.com> for the improvements in the documentation.
+    * An enormous and wholehearted thanks to @lpherr for the improvements in the documentation.
     * Bugfix on the add_LTspiceRunCmdLineSwitches() ; Supporting .param name value format
     * Allowing the LTSpiceRawRead to proceed when the log file can't be found or when there are problems reading it.
 * Version 1.7